ARTICLE I. Name

 5. Send copies of important correspondence and information pertaining to matters of general business of this Association to the President;

 6. Keep a database of members, addresses and telephone numbers;

-7. Send a copy of the minutes of the meeting of the Board of Directors within thirty (30) days and the Spring and Annual Fall meetings within forty-five (45) days to each member of the Board; and
+7. Send a copy of the minutes of the meeting of the Board of Directors within thirty (30) days and the Annual meeting within forty-five (45) days to each member of the Board; and

 8. Make available to each new member a copy of the association’s bylaws.

 D. The Treasurer shall work with the administrative office to: